amomenae/Sunspace-design-tool/README.md

 ## How to Use

 1. Download this repository, or simply download the `.gh` file.
+[Download the Grasshopper File](./SunspaceDesignGuide.gh)
 2. Open Rhino and launch Grasshopper.
 3. Set Rhino units to meters.
 4. Drag and drop the `.gh` file onto the Grasshopper canvas.